-Start your birthday off right with these funfetti style Birthday Cake Pancakes made with yellow cake batter and colorful sprinkles, these pancakes taste like birthday cake!
+Start your birthday off right with these Funfetti-style Birthday Cake Pancakes.
+Made with yellow cake mix and colorful sprinkles, these pancakes taste like birthday cake!

 Confession: I’ve made them twice in one week already.
 And, there are more in my freezer, ready for a quick nuke in the microwave.